hosua/CPP-Cards/README.md

 "Painting" refers to turning the Card objects into ASCII art.
 All logic that deals with turning the art into its ASCII form is handled in this file.

+Please note that the option to use overloaded operators is available as well.
+They will probably be syntactically easier to use and write and are recommended.
+You can see how they work in the ``Overloads.h`` file and later in the README.

 The way it works:

 Each card Suit and facdown cards are represented in array strings (spadeCard, diamondCard, facedownCard... etc.) with a 'Z' character as the placeholder for a Rank.
 The 'Z' is later replaced with the appropriate character when its being painted to represent a proper card (10 is handled manually because it is 2 characters long)

-### Functions
+## Functions

-``paintCards(cardVect, numPainted=-1, facedown=0)`` can take 3 arguments (minimum 1).
-This function paints the entire card, and does not stack them on top of each other.
+``paintCards(vector<Card> cardVect, int numPainted=-1, int facedown=0)`` can take 3 arguments (minimum 1).
+This function paints the entire card vector, and does not stack them on top of each other.
 - ``cardVect`` The card vector to paint.
-- ``numPainted`` You can choose to not paint the entire card.
+- ``numPainted`` You can choose to not paint the entire vector.
 This card will paint the amount of cards specified by this variable.
 - ``facedown`` You can paint cards facing down.
 This variable determines the number that are facedown.

-``paintStacked(cardVect, numPainted, facedown, topRHS)`` can take 4 arguments (minimum 1).
+``paintStacked(vector<Card> cardVect, int numPainted, int facedown, bool topRHS)`` can take 4 arguments (minimum 1).
 This function does the same as ``paintCards()`` except that it paints the cards as if they are stacked on top of each other.
 Depending on the value of the bool ``topRHS``, the top side can either be on the right (if true), or the left hand side (if false).
 - ``cardVect`` The card vector being paintedS
 - ``numPainted`` See paintCards()
 - ``facedown`` See paintCards()